mohuangx/SAVER/README.md

 ## Sampling example

 Oftentimes for downstream analysis, you may want to sample from the posterior distributions to account for estimation uncertainty.
 This is similar to performing multiple imputation to obtain multiple imputed datasets.
-To sample from the posterior distributions, we use the function ```sample.saver```, which takes in a ```saver``` object and outputs sampled datasets.
+To sample from the posterior distributions, we use the function ```sample.saver```, which takes in the ```saver``` result and outputs sampled datasets.
 For example,

 ```R
 samp1 <- sample.saver(saver1, rep = 1, seed = 50)